johnhyde/island/README.md

 --- makes a specially-rendered triple-fleuron dinkus (❦ ❦ ❦) (in normal markdown it usually renders as an html hr (horizontal rule) element, I guess, but it's also described as a "thematic break", which we do use it for).

 A non-special bracketed phrase on its own line makes an hr above it, in addition to rendering in a sort of grey, italicized way.

+There's some kind of html-passthrough, which was added ultimately because M thought we were already using a standard markdown renderer which would already do that... but this is underspecified and can be ignored.

 ## Site generation malarkey